CCIS Academic Advising is here to help

 First-year academic progression

-- A minimum overall and CS GPA of 1.8
+- A minimum overall and major GPA of 1.8

 - A grade of C or higher in ENGW1111 or 1102

-A deficit in any of these criteria after two semesters of enrollment will lead to student dismissal from CCIS and Northeastern.
+A deficit in any of these criteria after two semesters of enrollment will lead to student dismissal from CCIS and potentially from Northeastern.

 - Students are permitted two attempts to earn a minimum grade of C- in the following courses: CS1800, 2500, 2510, 2800.

-- If a C- is not earned by the second attempt, a student will be dismissed from CCIS and Northeastern.
+- If a C- is not earned by the second attempt, a student will be dismissed from CCIS and potentially from Northeastern.

 - If the following courses are required by the degree program, a minimum grade of C- is required: MATH1231, 1251, 1252, 1340, 1341, 1342.